chalmers-revere/2018-wasp-summer-school/templates/image-postprocessing-opencv-python/README.md

     protobuf-compiler
 ```

+---

-## Testing the software module on your laptop using replay mode
+### Developing and testing the Python application on your laptop using replay mode

 This template folder contains an example how to use Python to process data residing in a shared memory area using OpenCV for image processing.